-The LEP Pathway uses a performance based contracting model with а standardized rate to measure program performance for all providers.
-For employment services, performance is defined as follows: a) percentage of unduplicated clients placed into jobs out of the total number of unduplicated clients in iob search: b) total number of clients who unduplicated remained employed 90 davs following the placement out of the total number of unduplicated clients who've been placed into jobs.
-For ESL, performance is measured by English language level determined through quarterly gains assessment.
-Providers now report outcomes through the ORIA eJAS system and both contractors and ORIA program managers can utilize the system to better track individual provider outcomes as well as those for the entire program.
+The LEP Pathway uses a performance based contracting model with a standardized rate to measure program performance for all providers.
+For employment services, performance is defined as follows: a) percentage of unduplicated clients placed into jobs out of the total number of unduplicated clients in job search; b) total number of unduplicated clients who remained employed 90 days following the placement, out of the total number of unduplicated clients who've been placed into jobs.
+For ESL, performance is measured by English language level gains determined through quarterly assessment.
+Providers report outcomes through the ORIA eJAS system and both contractors and ORIA program managers can utilize the system to better track individual provider's outcomes as well as outcomes for the entire program.

-The severe impacts of COVID-19 affected program outcomes for both the LEP Pathway employment and ESL programs.
+COVID-19 pandemic continued to be a factor severely affecting program outcomes for both the LEP Pathway employment and ESL programs.
 During this period, providers were able to submit a quarterly report in lieu of outcome goals that were not achievable due to the pandemic.
 For this reason, outcomes for some services were lower than in prior years.